jonfernq/Learning/Accounting/BalanceSheetEvaluation.md

 It's important to note that the Inventory Turnover Ratio should be analyzed in the context of the specific industry and company dynamics.
 Different industries have different inventory turnover benchmarks, so it's valuable to compare a company's ratio with its industry peers or historical data to gain a better understanding of its performance.

-2. Discuss what these balance sheet differences suggest about differences in the financial positions of the two companies.